jserranomalebran/higher_education_sustainable_entrepreneurial_intention/README.md

 Citation

 Please cite the associated article when using the data, model, materials, or code from this repository:
-Soria-Barrero, K., et al. (forthcoming).
+Soria-Barreto, K., et al. (forthcoming).
 Exploring the Influence of Higher Education on Sustainable Entrepreneurial Intention in Latin American Countries: A Mixed-Method Approach.

 License